Hometown Safety: Calculating the Cost of Crime in America’s Small Cities and Towns

 The Safest Town in Every State

-Are Small Cities and Towns Really Safer Than Big Cities?
+Are Small Cities and Towns Safer Than Big Cities?

 Many people assume that small cities and towns are safer than big cities.
 MoneyGeek sought to test that assumption.

 Lining up the data for large and small cities, we found that small cities and towns do tend to be safer than large cities.
-However, the distribution of crime costs also shows that there is a large degree of overlap between crime costs in large cities and smaller cities and towns.
+However, the distribution of crime costs also shows a significant overlap between crime costs in large cities and smaller cities and towns.
 In that overlap, small and large cities may have the same per capita cost of crime.

 While the safest places to live tend to be smaller, there is not a perfect correlation between population size and crime levels.